-From the original inception of our department we have assisted a range of undergraduate students from across the health disciplines to undertake placement across the area’s hospitals, GP practices and primary health care settings for a range of time from a few weeks to nearly a year.
-This has been possible because of funding provided by the Commonwealth Department of Health and Ageing.
+From the original inception of our organisation we have assisted a range of undergraduate students from across the health disciplines to undertake placement in the area’s hospitals, GP practices and primary health care settings.
+This has been possible because of funding provided by the Commonwealth Department of Health.

-Currently around 700 students from a variety of health disciplines and universities including students from our core partners are now placed by the UCRH’s active education unit.
+We currently provide placements for around 700 students from a variety of health disciplines and universities.
 We have campuses in Lismore, Murwillumbah and Grafton, and place students in all of these locations.
-While Murwillumbah and Grafton are smaller in size than the Lismore campus and have fewer students, they also have excellent accommodation and teaching facilities, including the latest simulation equipment to support our education program.
+While Lismore is our main base, Murwillumbah and Grafton also have excellent accommodation and teaching facilities, including high quality simulation equipment.

-Alongside our very successful education programs we have gained a national and international reputation for our research.
-Our research priorities are rural health services, public health and rural workforce, with Aboriginal health, maternity care, chronic disease, environmental and mental health running through these topics.
+Alongside our very successful education programs we have gained a national and international reputation for research.
+Our research priorities are rural health services, public health and rural workforce, with Aboriginal health, maternal and child health, chronic disease, environmental and mental health running through these topics.
 We strive to do research that makes a real difference to regional communities and service providers.
-UCRH researchers have been highly successful in gaining NHMRC and ARC grants, and have built a strong program for supporting postgraduate research students and providing methodological support to rural practitioners in their research.
+UCRH researchers have been highly successful in gaining NHMRC and ARC grants, and have built a strong program for supporting postgraduate research students and providing research to local health professionals.

-Another major activity is to provide continuing professional education for local clinicians.
-We undertake approximately 21,510 hours of training hours of this work annually.
-Since the advent of our simulation facilities this involvement has increased, and we are actively reaching out to those in Aged Care, General Practice and other fields to help with routine skilling updates, or in some cases expansion of service.
+We also support continuing professional education (CPD) for local clinicians.
+Through our simulation facilities our role in CPD has increased, and we are actively reaching out to those in Aged Care, General Practice and other fields to help with routine skill-updates, or in some cases expansion of service.

 In a relatively short period of time, the UCRH has established a reputation for educational excellence and research relevance in the regional, national and international health care environments.
-We have assisted health professional students from across Australia to add value to their academic training through professionally supervised placements in diverse health settings – from the area’s regional hospitals to its outlying district facilities or clinics, general practice and community, and the Aboriginal Medical Services which provide excellent services for their own people.
+We have assisted health professional students from across Australia to add value to their academic training through professionally supervised placements in diverse health settings – from the area’s regional hospitals to its outlying district facilities or clinics, general practice and community, and the Aboriginal Medical Services which provide excellent services for communities in the region.

-We are heartened by the positive feedback received from the many dedicated clinicians who are helping train the next generation of health professionals, and from the students themselves who find living and training in the NSW Northern Rivers a series of rewarding professional and social experiences.
+We are heartened by the positive feedback received from the many dedicated clinicians who are helping train the next generation of health professionals, and from the students themselves who find living and training in the NSW Northern Rivers a rewarding professional and social experience.

-Whether you are an undergraduate in a clinical degree program or a qualified, even highly experienced, local clinician, we invite you to contact us to discuss clinical placements, professional learning or skills updating using our simulation facilities, or to engage with one or more of our research team.
+Whether you are an undergraduate in a clinical degree program or a qualified, even highly experienced, local clinician, we invite you to contact us to discuss clinical placements, professional learning or skills updating using our simulation facilities, or to engage with our research team.